-- Remove the pan and add butterbeans, garlic, and tomatoes to them, mixing them together.
+- Once cooked, add the butterbeans, garlic, and tomatoes to them, and mix well.

 - Add some water until the mix is juicy.

 - Follow it up with sausages and cover it with a foil.
-Place it back in the oven and cook it for the same duration again.
+Place the tray in the oven and cook it for the same duration.

-- Remove it and sprinkle some coriander before serving.
+- Remove it and garnish with coriander before serving.

 How to Prepare